Powerlearnproject/se-day1-assignment-ayomideadeniran/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

-Answer: IDEs (Integrated Development Environments) Boost productivity with coding tools and debugging Examples: Eclipse, Visual Studio, IntelliJ IDEA VCS (Version Control Systems) Track changes and collaborate on code Examples: Git, Subversion (SVN), Mercurial In short, IDEs help developers write and debug code efficiently, while VCS help teams manage and collaborate on code changes!
+IDEs (Integrated Development Environments) Boost productivity with coding tools and debugging Examples: Eclipse, Visual Studio, IntelliJ IDEA VCS (Version Control Systems) Track changes and collaborate on code Examples: Git, Subversion (SVN), Mercurial In short, IDEs help developers write and debug code efficiently, while VCS help teams manage and collaborate on code changes!

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.